Lusito/webextension-polyfill-ts/README.md

   * For example `browser.cookies` types are in the `Cookies` namespace
 * Nested namespaces will remove the dot and have the first character after the dot as upper-case.
   * For example `browser.devtools.inspectedWindow` types are in the `DevtoolsInspectedWindow` namespace.

+## Unit Testing
+Consider [mockzilla-webextension](https://lusito.github.io/mockzilla-webextension/) for unit-testing.
+It combines all the types this package provides with some nifty mocking functionality.

 ## Issues
 There are still some issues left: